rsspdc/checklists/checklists/software-packages.md

 <details>

 Everyone likes fast and efficient code, but especially if your code is going to be re-used by a lots of people in a computationally demanding application it can burn a lot of energy.
-This translates to carbon emmisions, water use and oppertunity costs for whatever else could have been done with that energy and compute time.
+This translates to carbon emissions, water use and opportunity costs for whatever else could have been done with that energy and compute time.
 If you're making a pipeline produces a lot of intermediate files and outputs consider which of these are needed or good defaults, which could be optional and which could be discarded by default.
 Defaults are king and people will mostly keep whatever your tool outputs often essentially indefinietly so you can reduce the energy expended on unnecessary storage by keeping your outputs lean.
 Consider what can you do to make your code a little more efficient.